CloudNationHQ/terraform-azure-kv/README.md

 Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

-To integrate seamlessly with the enterprise scale's centrally managed private dns zones within a connectivity subscription, you can employ the private dns submodule, designed to work effectively with an aliased provider.
+To streamline integration with the enterprise scale module, private endpoints can also make use of [existing zones](https://github.com/CloudNationHQ/terraform-azure-pdns/tree/main/examples/existing-zone).

 ## Authors